Newport bus station: Layout

 The bus station is set on large and open forecourts and the buses park facing the pickup point on arrival and reverse out on departure.
 The pedestrian areas are under cover, although not strictly 'inside'.

 Services

 The Friars Walk site is used by Newport Bus services around the city as well as to Cwmbran, Chepstow and Monmouth.
 The market site is used by Newport Bus demand-responsive transport services, Phil Anslow services to Cwmbran, and Stagecoach South Wales services to Cwmbran, Pontypool and Blaenavon, Caerphilly, and Rogerstone, Risca and towns in the Sirhowy Valley.
 The Newport Bus and Cardiff Bus services to Cardiff have also temporarily departed from the market site since 2021.

 Long-distance coach services do not depart from the bus station.
-Megabus services pick up from outside Newport railway station and National Express services from outside the Riverfront Arts Centre, on the other side of Kingsway from Friars Walk.
+Flixbus services pick up from outside Newport railway station and National Express services from outside the Riverfront Arts Centre, on the other side of Kingsway from Friars Walk.